philipstubbs13/Project-Longshot/README.md

 ### <a name="recipe-search"></a> Searching for recipes.
   To search for a recipe, enter the name of the food item (for example, pizza) you want to make in the <b>Find something to make</b> search field and click <b>FIND</b>.
   The app will return the top recipes and information about those recipes, including ingredients, the external recipe source link, the recipe title, and an image of the recipe.
-  To see more recipes, click the <b>LOAD MORE</b> at the bottom of the search results.
+  To see more recipes, click <b>LOAD MORE</b> at the bottom of the search results.

 ### <a name="reveal-ingredients"></a> Revealing ingredients
   To see a list of ingredients for a recipe, click the vertical ellipses icon next to that recipe in the search results to reveal the ingredients.